 - Both parties understand they cannot be expected to achieve stated performance targets if the other party fails to perform their defined responsibilities.

-The timely payment of invoices is one of Ohio Shared Services key performance indicators.
+The timely payment of invoices is one of OBM Shared Services key performance indicators.
 To ensure the payment process is not delayed, invoices should be complete, accurate, and contain the following information:

 - Unique Invoice Number